Apribojimas/Cpp_Goodies/README.md

 * [Dependency Injection Pattern](https://www.codeproject.com/Articles/5333947/Dependency-Injection-Pattern-in-Csharp-Short-Tutor) - tutorial on Dependency Injection Pattern and related topics: Dependency inversion principle (DIP), Inversion of control (IoC) principle, and Dependency Injection Container (aka IoC container).
 * [Dependency Injection - a 25-dollar term for a 5-cent concept](https://github.com/bobbyzhu/cppnow_presentations_2019/blob/master/05-06-2019_monday/Dependency_Injection_a_25-dollar_Term_for_a_5-cent_Concept__Kris_Jusiak__cppnow_05062019.pdf) - examples of DI implementation with pros/cons
 * [Programming in C/C++ Efficiently](https://github.com/ShiqiYu/CPP) - Lecture notes, projects and other materials for Course 'CS205 C/C++ Program Design' at Southern University of Science and Technology.
+* [60 terrible tips for a C++ developer](https://pvs-studio.com/en/blog/posts/cpp/1053/) - 60 terrible coding tips — and explanations of why they are terrible

 # CMake
 * [CMake Cookbook](https://github.com/dev-cafe/cmake-cookbook) - This repository collects sources for the recipes contained in the CMake Cookbook